Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Introduction

-It is important to recognize that the MOS scale is relative, not absolute, and the use of the scale in any given subjective test will depend on the conditions included in that test.
+The operation of the absolute category rating (ACR) MOS subjective test parallels the operation of NR objective tools.
+In ACR MOS tests listeners hear speech impaired with artifacts and give ratings without comparing the speech to a reference signal.
+Although great care is often taken to achieve absolute results, this can be a significant challenge; thus, ACR MOS results are often most realistically considered to be relative, not absolute.
+The use of the scale in any given subjective test can depend on the conditions included in that test and multiple other factors \cite{P8002,P1401}.
 For example, a given condition might be be rated 4.0 when it appears in a test with lower quality conditions.
 But that same condition might be rated 3.0 when it appears in a test with higher quality conditions.
 Per-subject corrections are explored in \cite{Nessler2021IS}.
-A method to learn per-test correction factors is given in \cite{MittagQomex2021} and this approach may be viewed as the ML version of the linear algebra solution previously given in \cite{INLSA}.
+A method to learn per-test correction factors that is given in \cite{MittagQomex2021} may be viewed as the ML version of the linear algebra solution given in \cite{INLSA}.

 Key considerations when using ML to develop NR tools are the total amount of data available, how that data is used to both train and test a model, and the homogeneity or diversity of the training and testing data.
 The number of talkers, languages, and sources of impairment are also potentially important factors, depending on the application.
 Because the speech quality measurement community has not yet settled on standardized datasets, some published work is backed by extensive data and rigorous testing while other work could be described as an initial proof-of-concept for some specific architecture or application area, backed by a domain-specific dataset.
 For this reason three separate datasets with three different application areas are considered in this work.